eomereu/cheatsheets/HTML.md

 ```html
 <a href="url">Link Text</a>
 ```
-We need to make my link explicit at this point.
+We need to make our link explicit at this point.
 So we have to add that `http://` part at the beginning otherwise it tries to find that following part at our current folder!
 ***

 ### Table